Beet Sugar Engineer School

 The instructor will assume that most of the students are proficient in the subjects listed under Eligibility, as this is an advanced course.

 Emergency situations do arise.
 The student must notify the director if they cannot attend a scheduled class.
-The director will work with the student to arrange make-up options for the
+The director will work with the student to arrange make-up options for the student.
+A Certificate of Completion will be given to the student only when all assignments have been completed.

-• Class will begin at 8:00 am and end at 5:00 pm on most days; however, class may start earlier or end later depending on the activity.
+- Class will begin at 8:00 am and end at 5:00 pm on most days; however, class may start earlier or end later depending on the activity.

-• There will be two 15-minute breaks (one morning and one afternoon) on lecture days.
+- There will be two 15-minute breaks (one morning and one afternoon) on lecture days.

-• Lunch will be from 12 noon until 1 pm.
+- Lunch will be from 12 noon until 1 pm.

-• Class on Friday will end at 12:00 pm.
+- Class on Friday will end at 12:00 pm.

-Students are required to attend class every day through Friday in order to receive their graduation certificate.
+Students are required to attend class every day through Thursday in order to receive their graduation certificate.

 Students will work on a group project to develop solutions to factory issues identified by the host company(ies).
 This group project allows students to network with individuals from other cooperatives, companies, and regions, discuss lecture learnings, share information and ideas, and develop solutions to real-world factory issues.
-On the last Friday of the session, each group will present their solutions to the rest of the class.
+On the last Thursday of the session, each group will present their solutions to the rest of the class.

 Sincerely,